DaoCloud/DaoCloud-docs/docs/en/docs/blogs/230214-daocloud_k8s.md

     Vice President of Product Innovation of DaoCloud

 On the one hand, Kubernetes makes our products more performant and competitive.
 DaoCloud integrates relevant practices and technologies around Kubernetes to polish its flagship offering – DaoCloud Enterprise.
 The latest 5th version, released in 2022, covers application stores, application delivery, microservice governance, observability, data services, multicloud management, cloud edge collaboration, and other features.
-DaoCloud Enterprise 5.0 is an inclusive integration of cloud-native technologies.
+DaoCloud Enterprise 5.0 is an inclusive integration of cloud native technologies.

 DaoCloud deployed a Kubernetes platform for SPD Bank, improving its application deployment efficiency by 82%, shortening its delivery cycle from half a year to one month, and promoting its transaction success rate to 99.999%.